Pocahontas (1910 film)

 Pocahontas is a 1910 American silent short drama produced by the Thanhouser Company.
-The scenario was written by Lloyd Lonergan based on Lydia Sigourney's 1841 Pocahontas poem.
+The scenario was written by Lloyd Lonergan based on Lydia Sigourney's 1841 poem Pocahontas.
 The film is a retelling of the well-known story of Pocahontas, played by Anna Rosemond who saves the life of Captain John Smith, played by George Barnes.
 She is captured and held hostage by the English, converts to Christianity and marries Rolfe, played by Frank H. Crane.
 Pocahontas then sickens and dies, spending her last hours wishing to return to her native home.
 Released on October 11, 1910, the film was met with praise by most reviewers.
 It is believed that a replica of Hendrik Hudson's ship, Halve Maen, was used for the opening scene to establish the Jamestown landing.
 Though minor costuming and historical accuracy errors were pointed out, the film was praised as being of the highest quality of any Independent company.
 The film is presumed lost.